How to Flush Water a Plant

 What does Flush Watering a plant mean?

 Take your plant someplace it will be able to drain, like a kitchen sink, a bathtub, or someplace outside.
 You will be letting the plant drain a lot, just make sure it is somewhere that won’t make too much of a mess!

 Allow the pot to sit for a few hours so that all of the water is allowed to flow through.
+This is how to flush plants without overwatering.
 It is recommended that you set a drip tray under the plant to collect any excess water for the next day or two, as water will continue to seep out over time.
 The excess water should be emptied periodically to avoid water build-up and soggy roots (or even worse, the dreaded root rot).

 Repeat this process every few months to keep your plants happy and your green space extra green.